 The most difficult part of setting yourself up in another country is the logistics involved.
 From finding a place to live to obtaining the perfect volunteer placement, the details are much easier to accomplish when you have a local there to guide you or take care of it for you, who benefits by receiving an income.
-As well as having our own projects for placements, we have also developed relationships with many schools, hospitals, and orphanages in every part of Nepal where volunteers can be placed.
+As well as having our own projects for placements, we have also developed relationships with many schools, hospitals, and disability centers in every part of Nepal where volunteers can be placed.

 As a volunteer you hope to be useful, but it can take some time to understand your role and how your placement organization works, not to mention local cultural practices and etiquette.
 This is why orientation and cultural training are crucial parts of any responsible volunteer program.
 The orientation program will include language training and cultural explanations by our staff.
 The fees paid by you will help us to develop our training programs and hire quality individuals to run them.

 Your fees are not only for arranging your accommodation but also include the cost of living.
 Most programs we arrange are homestays, where you will have your meals cooked for you by the host family, in which case this fee for food is also added on.

 Perhaps the volunteer placement isn’t all you hoped it would be, or you need help sorting out a banking issue, renewing a visa, or tracking down a doctor who speaks English.
 Having local in-country help with issues that

 inevitably arise is invaluable, especially if you aren’t fluent in the local language.
 We know which doctors to visit when you’re sick, where the best place to buy a bus ticket is, how to avoid being scammed, and so much more!